Lighthouses of the Philippines: Southwest Luzon

 * Sisiman Cove (Gorda Point, San Miguel) (2)

 2015.
 Active; focal plane about 20 m (66 ft); white flash every 5 s.
 Approx. 14 m (46 ft) square concrete tower with an external stairway winding around the tower.
 Entire lighthouse is white.
 Jap Salem's December 2013 photo shows that the tower was completed by then but the light had not been installed.
 It was finally activated in August 2015.
-A photo by Joel Cortez is at right, Agnes Bofill has a 2019 photo, Myk Maspogi has a drone view, and Google has an indistinct satellite view.
+A photo by Joel Cortez is at right, Agnes Bofill has a 2019 photo, Myk Maspogi has a drone view, and Google has a satellite view.
 The original light, an 11 m (36 ft) concrete post light with an external stairway spiraling around the tower, collapsed in 2011 due to beach erosion.
 Keith Kennedy visited this site on 30 October 2011 and found only ruins of the light; it fell sometime after Apol Seban's photo of 29 August 2011.
 Built on the southern tip of the Bataan Peninsula, this light marks the east side of the entrance to the bay of Mariveles.
 The new light is about 80 m (260 ft) north of the original location.
 Site open, tower closed. .
 ARLHS PHI-119; PCG-0043; Admiralty F2631; NGA 14270.

 Mariveles